 POLYAS Tip: Online elections, simplify the management of your election.
 Create ballots, upload your electoral roll and you are ready for a legally valid election.
 Get started today >

 Voting machines are not the same as online elections

 One thing that is important to remember is that online voting and computerized voting machines are not equivalents, despite the fact that they are often confused with one another.
 The digital voting mechanism of ‘remote electronic voting’ makes it possible for the voter to conduct his or her vote from any web-enabled mobile device.
 There is no need for the voter to be physically present at a specific polling station.
 Instead, secure authentification procedures enable access to an online voting portal.
 Voting machines, on the other hand, are physical machines which voters use to cast their votes.
 They are merely a digital replacement for paper elections or machines that make paper elections more efficient.
 Read more about voting computers on our blog.

 Security of online voting

 State-of-the-art encryption technology makes it possible to protect the secret of the ballot in online elections.
 The system’s architecture prevents changes to ballot papers and includes early warning systems to discover any attempts at manipulation.
-In the case of POLYAS, the federal office for information security in Germany (BSI) has recognized and approved this method, testing CORE 2.2.3 and awarding it the Common Criteria standards certificate which certifies that our election system complies with all election principles.
+In the case of POLYAS, the federal office for information security in Germany (BSI) has recognized and approved this method, since POLYAS CORE 2.5.0 fulfils the requirements of the international protection profile under Common Criteria standards.
+Thus our election system complies with all election principles.